 - Snowball being flung off-screen by her human's retracting leash.

 - Sequel Series: The series takes place almost sixty years after the original film.

-- Setting Update: The new adventures takes place in modern day London.
-Even the iconic "Twilight Barks" was updated to "World Wide Woof" and is more of an internet parody.
+- Setting Update: The new adventures take place in modern-day London.
+Even the iconic "Twilight Bark" is updated to become the "World Wide Woof" and is more of an internet parody.